 To crack the code of FSHD, patients are essential.
-All the breakthroughs in FSHD have been made because patients and their family members got involved.
-We are hopeful that a treatment is within sight and your participation will move us closer to discovery.
+Every breakthrough in FSHD has been made because patients and their family members got involved.
+We are hopeful that a treatment is within sight; your participation will move us closer to discovery.

 There is great power in community.
-When we come together, each bringing our own unique strengths and skills, we inspire each other to go farther and reach higher than we can when we go it alone.
+Around the globe, individuals with FSHD are living proof of that.
+When we come together, each bringing our unique strengths to bear, we inspire each other to reach higher than we can when we go it alone.

 Latest Blog Posts